 But, most of the time, the ordinary things British people eat are not that different from what North Americans cook up regularly all the time.
 They're just traveling under assumed names.

 So, in the interests of helping you cross the American/English language barrier to find the foods you already know and like, to discover the marrow that vegetarians can eat and pickles that aren't cucumbers, We've put together this handy guide.

 Eat Your Veggies

 - Aubergine is eggplant.
 When vegetables returned to the British table after the end of rationing in the 1950s (if it wasn't a potato, an onion or a carrot, it wasn't available), they came from the Continent, carrying with them their French names.
 Ironically, it was the British who brought this vegetable to western Europe from India, where it is called brinjal (more about that later).
 The common American name, eggplant, dates from the 18th century because the fruits of the plant then grown in Europe were small, yellow or tan colored and looked like goose eggs.

 - Beetroot is just another way of talking about beets.
 Oddly, they are often sold at supermarkets already boiled, in soggy plastic bags.
 It's possible they've held on to the word root because there was a time when beet greens (a bit like bitter spinach) were more commonly available.
-But that's just my guess.
+But that's just a guess.

 - Courgette crossed the English Channel to Britain from France but first came to America from Italy which is why Americans call it zucchini.
 Ironically, it originated in South America, but we have no idea what the Aztecs called it.